 - A Single Man (2009)

 - Milk (2008)

 - High Art (1988)

-The following documentaries are particularly enlightening regarding the history of LGBT rights and certain struggles, such as with the HIV epidemic:
+The following documentaries are particularly enlightening regarding the history of LGBTQ rights and certain struggles, such as with the HIV epidemic:

 - Call Me Kuchu (2012)

 - We Were Here (2011)

 As the National Association of Lesbian and Gay Addiction Professionals (NALCAP) discusses, public education is a main key to improvements in the relationship between the LGBTQ community and substance abuse.
 NALCAP advises that the following actions can be taken to increase public awareness and sensitivity to the LGBTQ community, which would in turn positively impact substance abuse trends:

 - Advocacy and education efforts that target homophobia and heterosexism (i.e., framing LGBTQ understanding not as any failure on the part of this group to conform but a failure of heterosexual groups to accept diversity)